UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

-Various algorithms consider associations of detection/tracklet pairs as an optimization task based on K-shortest path (KSP)~\cite{DBLP:journals/pami/BerclazFTF11}, maximum weight independent sets~\cite{DBLP:conf/cvpr/BrendelAT11}, maximum multi-clique optimization~\cite{dehghan2015cvpr-gmmcp}, tensor power iterations~\cite{DBLP:conf/cvpr/ShiLHYX14}, network flows~\cite{DBLP:conf/cvpr/ZhangLN08,DBLP:conf/cvpr/PirsiavashRF11}, linear programs~\cite{DBLP:conf/cvpr/JiangFL07}, Hungarian algorithm~\cite{DBLP:conf/cvpr/BaeY14}, generalized linear assignment optimization~\cite{DBLP:conf/iccv/DicleCS13}, and subgraph decomposition~\cite{DBLP:conf/cvpr/TangAAS15}.
-To exploit the motion information of targets, Wen \etal~\cite{DBLP:conf/cvpr/Longyin14} formulated the multi-object tracking task as the dense structures exploiting on a hypergraph, whose nodes are detections and hyper-edges encodes the high-order relations among detections.
-After that, \cite{DBLP:journals/pami/WenLLLL16} solved the speed bottleneck of~\cite{DBLP:conf/cvpr/Longyin14} to make the tracker run in real-time using a RANSAC-style approach to extract the dense structures on hypergraph efficiently.
-Milan \etal~\cite{DBLP:conf/cvpr/AndriyenkoS11} formulated multi-object tracking as the energy minimization problem, taking into account physical constraints, such as target dynamics, mutual exclusion, and track persistence. \cite{DBLP:conf/cvpr/AndriyenkoSR12} extended this approach and proposed to formulate multi-object tracking as a discrete-continuous optimization problem that integrated data association and trajectory estimation into a consistent energy, which was similarly solved by the approach in~\cite{DBLP:journals/ijcv/DelongOIB12}.
+Several algorithms consider associations of detection/tracklet pairs as an optimization task based on the K-shortest path \citep{DBLP:journals/pami/BerclazFTF11}, maximum weight independent sets \citep{DBLP:conf/cvpr/BrendelAT11}, maximum multi-clique optimization \citep{dehghan2015cvpr-gmmcp}, tensor power iterations \citep{DBLP:conf/cvpr/ShiLHYX14}, network flows \citep{DBLP:conf/cvpr/ZhangLN08,DBLP:conf/cvpr/PirsiavashRF11,DBLP:conf/cvpr/Leal-TaixeFKRS14}, linear programs \citep{DBLP:conf/cvpr/JiangFL07}, Hungarian algorithm \citep{DBLP:conf/cvpr/BaeY14}, generalized linear assignment optimization \citep{DBLP:conf/iccv/DicleCS13}, and subgraph decomposition \citep{DBLP:conf/cvpr/TangAAS15}.
+To exploit motion information of targets, \cite{DBLP:conf/cvpr/Longyin14} formulate the multi-object tracking task as exploring dense structures on a hypergraph, whose nodes are detections and hyper-edges describe the corresponding high-order relations.
+The run-time bottleneck of \citep{DBLP:conf/cvpr/Longyin14} is addressed in \citep{DBLP:journals/pami/WenLLLL16} using a RANSAC approach to extract the dense structures on hypergraph efficiently. \cite{DBLP:conf/cvpr/AndriyenkoS11} formulate multi-object tracking as an energy minimization problem by using physical constraints such as target dynamics, mutual exclusion, and track persistence. \cite{DBLP:conf/cvpr/YamaguchiBOB11} develop an agent-based behavioral model of pedestrians to improve tracking performance, which predicts human behavior based on an energy minimization problem. \cite{DBLP:conf/cvpr/AndriyenkoSR12} tackle multi-object tracking as a discrete-continuous optimization problem that integrates data association and trajectory estimation in an energy function in a way similar to \citep{DBLP:journals/ijcv/DelongOIB12}.